-We’re nearly one year into the pandemic and countless Americans remain financially unstable.
-The U.S. Census confirms that almost 10 million households in the U.S. are behind on their mortgage payments.
-This news comes even after the federal government provided necessary economic stimulus and expanded unemployment benefits.
+At this point in the pandemic, countless Americans remain financially unstable.
+The U.S. Census confirms that around 13.4 million households in the U.S. are behind on their mortgage payments.
+All this, even after the federal government provided necessary economic stimulus and expanded unemployment benefits.

 Then you ask yourself, “Will I be able to take advantage of these low mortgage rates?”
 It’s a reasonable question considering that so many homeowners are refinancing their loans.
 And with rates near record lows, you could potentially save up to $1,000 a month.

 Keep reading as we take a closer look at refinancing after exiting forbearance.

 Think of forbearance as your most impactful financial lifeline.
 Say you’ve already tightened your household budget and gone through your emergency savings account.
 Having the ability to pause your mortgage payments gives you a little extra breathing room to pay for essentials such as groceries and medications.

 Be mindful that not all mortgage servicers handle forbearance the same.
 Under the CARES Act, any homeowner with a government-backed mortgage can qualify for this relief.
 This includes FHA, VA, USDA loans, and loans owned by Freddie Mac and Fannie Mae.

 Deadlines are approaching for borrowers to request forbearance under the CARES Act.
 If approved, your servicer can then grant the payment pause for six months, with the option to give one extension of the same duration.
 We suggest having a basic understanding of mortgage forbearance and deferment before contacting your servicer.